nirgeier/GitHub-Labs/Labs/00-Setup/02-Setup-GitHub.md

 # Setup GitHub

-!!! note "About this Guide"
+!!! abstract "About this Guide"
     This guide will walk you through setting up your GitHub account and configuring it for the first time.

 ### 1. Create GitHub Account